Neo-Cyphers/SentimentAnalysisDashboard/README.md

 - **Model Limitations**:
   - VADER is fast but less accurate, suitable for quick analyses.
   - Hugging Face requires an internet connection and a valid API token for higher accuracy.
-- **Error Handling**: The app includes robust error handling for file uploads, API issues, and analysis failures.
+- **Error Handling**: The app includes robust error handling for file uploads, API issues, and analysis Failures.
 - **Performance**: Processing time depends on the input size and model choice.
 Hugging Face may be slower due to API calls.
 - **Keyword Extraction**: Requires NLTK's `punkt` and `stopwords` for preprocessing.